- The benefits of cannabis for sleep could make it the perfect alternative for you to Big Pharma drugs.

 Dream Honey from Potli offers a different way to take advantage of cannabis for sleep.
 Mix it into your evening tea or drizzle it over your dessert and enjoy the way you glide into dreamland.

-What Else do You Need to Know about Using Cannabis for Sleep?
+What Else Do You Need to Know about Using Cannabis for Sleep?

 While cannabis can offer benefits for sleep, it’s still important to know about any potential drawbacks.
 Research about cannabis for sleep is still fairly limited, and cannabis can affect individuals differently.
 So, finding the right dose and strain for you might take some trial and error.
 Also, regular use can build up your cannabis tolerance.
 So, you might need more over time to experience the same effects.
 If you’re new to cannabis, remember to always “start low and go slow” when it comes to dosing, especially with edibles.